 - Improving network security.
-Subnetting allows network administrators to reduce network-wide threats by quarantining compromised sections of the network and by making it more difficult for trespassers to move around an organization's network.
+Subnetting lets network administrators reduce network-wide threats by quarantining compromised sections of the network and by making it more difficult for trespassers to move around an organization's network.

 As with any job interview, it's important for the candidate to anticipate questions from the interviewer and come prepared.
-To prepare, it can be helpful to practice answering these questions by participating in mock interviews.
-Practicing with a partner who has experience with servers, systems design and networking can be advantageous, as they can provide constructive feedback for your answers.
+It can be helpful to practice answering these questions by participating in mock interviews with a partner who has experience with servers, systems design and networking, as they can provide constructive feedback.